 How Does It Work?

 In kindergarten through grade three, schools will evaluate all children to determine if they are reading as well as they should be.
 Kindergarten students are assessed using the Kindergarten Readiness Assessment and MAP (Measures of Academic Progress), while students in Grades 1-3 are assessed using MAP (Measures of Academic Progress).
-If a child appears to be falling behind in reading, the school will immediately start a reading improvement plan.
+If a child appears to be falling behind in reading, the school will immediately start a reading improvement plan for that student.

-Reading Improvement Plan - This plan will address each student's unique reading problems.
+Reading Improvement Plan - This plan will address each student's unique reading difficulties.
 Schools will monitor the plan to make sure the student's reading is improving.

-Schools will work closely with parents to help create a remedy and for parents to be able to support the plan.
+In addition, schools will work closely with parents to develop opportunities for parents to be able to support the plan.